-After the Offering Statement has been re-qualified by the Securities and Exchange Commission, we may accept the tender of funds for whole or fractional units before it is clear that the Minimum Offering amount sought will be raised.
+After the Offering Statement has been qualified by the Securities and Exchange Commission, we may accept the tender of funds for whole or fractional units before it is clear that the Minimum Offering amount sought will be raised.
 The funds tendered by potential investors will be held by the Escrow Agent, and will be transferred to the company upon Closing or returned to the investors as discussed above if the Minimum Offering amount is not achieved.
 Each time the company accepts funds (either transferred from the Escrow Agent or directly from the investors) from investors that have met the Closing Criteria is defined as a "Closing", and each date for which a Closing is declared is a "Closing Date".
 Each Closing is only expected to last one day.
 The company will accept subscriptions from investors that have met the Closing Criteria on the Closing Date.
-However, investors that have met the Closing Criteria after the Closing Date will not be included in that Closing, and will be part of the next available Closing, which the company expects to be as soon as practical but no later than 14 days after an investor has met the Closing Criteria.
+However, investors that have met the Closing Criteria after the Closing Date will not be included in that Closing, and will be part of the next available Closing, which the company expects to be as soon a practical but no later than 14 days after an investor has met the Closing Criteria.
 Following the first Closing for at least the Minimum Offering, we may close on investments on a "rolling" basis (so not all investors will receive their units on the same date).
 For the avoidance of doubt, the company will not directly receive subscribers' funds and complete any Closing until the Minimum Offering amount is met.
 Once the Closing Criteria has been met, investors will receive a notification regarding that their investment will be included in the next available Closing.
 Upon a Closing, investors will receive a notification regarding their units and funds tendered by investors will be made available to the company.
 The escrow agreement can be found in Exhibit 8 to the Offering Statement of which this Offering Circular is a part.
+The offering will terminate at the earlier of: (1) the date at which the maximum offering amount of \$50,000,000 has been sold, (2) the date wh